-Texas Lie Detector Test as Evidence
+Texas Lie Detector Test

 In Texas polygraph examinations are not admissible in court.
-Neither the State or the Defense can get the test results into evidence.
+Neither the State nor the Defense can get the test results into evidence.
 The courts in Texas have ruled that polygraph test have not been proven reliable enough to be admitted into evidence.

 Lie detector test can still be very valuable in when defending a criminal case.
 Criminal attorneys often hire their own polygraph examiners to administer polygraph test if there are fact issues that can be accurately tested.
 The examiner is hired as part of the defense team just like any other expert.
-The criminal lawyer should make it clear in paper work that the polygraph examiner is being hired as an agent of the lawyer and that his or her work is covered by the attorney client privilege and work product.
+The criminal lawyer should make it clear in paperwork that the polygraph examiner is being hired as an agent of the lawyer and that his or her work is covered by the attorney client privilege and work product.

 If you are or a family member are requested by the police to take a lie detector test consult with a criminal lawyer before agreeing to do so.
 Only a criminal lawyer can properly advise you on the dangers or benefits of taking a polygraph test.